evkx/evkx.github.io/content/models/hongqi/e-hs9/E-HS9_Premium/_index.md

 ## Drivetrain

-Hongqi E-HS9 Exclusive has an all-wheel drive system supported by two motors.
+Hongqi E-HS9 Premium has an all-wheel drive system supported by two motors.
 One on each axle.

-The suspension is fully adaptive on the front and rear axle, so height and damping can be adjusted manually and automatically.
-Minimum ground clearance is 170 mm and max 260 mm.
+The  suspension has steel springs with a fixed height, but an optional damping adjustment.
+The ground clearance with this suspension is 200 mm.

 ### Steering

-Dynamic steering is standard on Hongqi E-HS9 Exclusive.
+Dynamic steering is standard on Hongqi E-HS9 Premium.
 Dynamic steering varies the steering ratio as a function of driving speed.

 ### Brakes